dvodia00/dvodia00.github.io/materials/content.en.md

 #### You typically ask yourself one of the following questions:

-- What are my goals?
+- What are my goals in life?
 - What is really important to me?
 - What would I like to start doing next?
 - Is my life now how I really want it to be?